bartenbach/proxa.github.io/ansible.md

 ![The guy who uses the shell module](assets/images/clown.jpg){: .center-image style="width: 300px;"  } *A regular user of the shell and command module*

 ### They break `--check` mode
-Since it doesn't work in check mode, you can no longer test your playbooks/roles using `--check`.
+Since these modules don't work in check mode, you can no longer test your playbooks using `--check`.

 ### They always report as `changed`
-Regardless of what actually happened, the shell and command modules report changes, so the output of a shell or command task is meaningless and tells you almost nothing.
+Regardless of what actually happened, the shell and command modules report changes, so the output of a shell or command task is meaningless and tells you almost nothing (aside from the fact that it didn't error out).

-If you stack enough of these up, you really can tell nothing from the output at all, regardless of what you're doing.
+If you stack enough of these up, you can tell just about nothing from the output at all.
+Every thing just says "changed" and it's all lies.

-The workaround here is to write custom handlers for `changed_when` and `failed_when` which is tedious and unnecessary if you just use a module instead.
+The workaround here is to write custom handlers for `changed_when` and `failed_when` which is tedious, error-prone, and unnecessary because in 95% of cases you can simply use an Ansible module instead.

 ### Defeats the purpose of using Ansible
-What if I wrote a Java program to open a Python shell and execute Python code for me?
-Would that not be strange and unnecessary not to mention inefficient?
+What if I wrote a Java program to open a Python shell and execute Python code?
+Would that not be strange and unnecessary - not to mention inefficient?

-That is exactly what you are doing when you do this.
-You are writing a shell script, but instead of writing it normally you are embedding it in YAML.
+This is exactly what you are doing when you use the shell and command modules.
+You are writing a shell script, but instead of writing it in the usual way you are embedding it in YAML.

-You're also missing out on all the edge cases that the module has already thought of and been crafted to catch/handle.
+You're also missing out on all the edge cases that the dedicated Ansible modules have already thought of and have been crafted to catch/handle.
 Updating ansible lets you get updates to these modules, but does nothing for your shell commands.

 ### May be idempotent...may not be!
 It's like a fun little game - can you run it twice and get the same results or not?
 It's anybody's guess!